tasxatzial/2048-game/README.md

 #### Tile colors

 Tile colors are handled automatically.
-Instead of always assigning the same color to a specific value, the program only ensures that all tiles with the same value share the same color.
+Instead of always assigning the same color to a specific value, the app only ensures that all tiles with the same value share the same color.
 As a result, the board's coloring works properly in custom-defined games that use different tile values than those in the classic 2048 game.

 All colors are defined in [BoardViewColorModel.js](src/js/gameView/BoardViewColorModel.js) as an array.
 The last value in the array corresponds to a tile with a white background and black font color.
 This entry is used for a tile in a board that is already using all previous colors.

-Feel free to edit the file if you want to add, remove, or adjust any of them.

 ## Creating a custom game - Example